davidpham87/ethz_missing_data/notes/introduction.md

 \end{align*}
 hence our estimation of $P(Y=s)$ might still be biased with the factor of $P(M=0 \vert Y=s)/P(M=0)$.

+# Missing data [@schafer2002missing]

+> With or without missing data, the goal of a statistical procedure should be to make valid and efficient inferences about a population of interest—not to estimate, predict, or recover missing observations nor to obtain the same results that we would have seen with complete data.

-# Gelman, Hill, Data analysis using regression and multilevel/hierarchical models
+# Data analysis using regression and multilevel/hierarchical models [@gelman2006data]

-Chapter 25 of [@gelman2006data] contains information about missing values.
+Chapter 25 of contains information about missing values.

-# Little, Robin, Statistical analysis with missing data
+# Statistical analysis with missing data [@little2002statistical]

-The monograph [@little2002statistical] describes mechanisms underlying the missingness come in several type (_mi_, _mice_, _Amelia_ in R packages).
+The monograph  describes mechanisms underlying the missingness come in several type (_mi_, _mice_, _Amelia_ in R packages).

 # Bibliography